Dishoom (restaurant): Charity

 For every meal Dishoom serves, it donates "a meal to a child who would otherwise go hungry".
 They work with the charities Akshaya Patra (India) and Magic Breakfast (UK), founded by Carmel McConnell.
 "Collectively, Magic Breakfast and Akshaya Patra serve 21.8 million children in England, Scotland and India."
-As of January 2025, Dishoom claims to have donated over 20 million meals.
+As of January 2025, Dishoom claims to have donated more than 20 million meals.